UppaJung/loss/posts/pilot6/index.md

  - for `hacked-*-duration`, the first option is now `I never lost access`` - DONE

- - if PIN or password changed, who changed it?
+ - New scenario: backups and switching to new devices - DONE

+ - Possible new scenario: systems and devices not doing what they say they're doing (failing to keep promises) - DONE

+ - Verify that all capitalization of options is caps - DONE
+ - Verify that all options that start with "s the" becomes "The" - DONE

  - Can we reduce inconsistency between questions for devices and accounts, possibly using the same labels so we can graph them all together?

- - New scenario: backups and switching to new devices

- - Possible new scenario: systems and devices not doing what they say they're doing (failing to keep promises)

   - Add question for all scenarios: <i>Please rank the severity of the the harm or loss on a scale of 1 (not harmful at all) to 7 (extremely harmful)?</i>
     - (proposed by Serge)
     - Goes at the end of each scenario before the tell us more.

- - Verify that all capitalization of options is caps
- - Verify that all options that start with "s the" becomes "The"
+ - if PIN or password changed, who changed it?

 ### Changes for analysis
  - Merge graphs for accounts when same questions asked for email, social, and financial